perushinkov/blackboard-fun/README.md

 When a job gets posted to the blackboard, it is responsible for finding a worker that can do the job and give it to them.
 If none is found the blackboard halts.

-Blackboard makes sure jobs run in parallel and improve performance and logging.
+Blackboard makes sure jobs run in parallel and improves performance and logging.